tetrateio/dmz-workshop/10-JWT/README.md

 curl -k https://secure.public.${PREFIX}.cloud.zwickey.net -H "Authorization: Bearer ${JWT_TOKEN}"
 ```

 You will see the HTML contents of the Secure App frontend.

-If instead you see a `token expired` error, you can run again the `source 10-JWT/get-token.sh` to get a new token.
+**_If at some point you see a `Jwt is expired` error, you can run again the `source 10-JWT/get-token.sh` command to get a new token._**

 ## Enforcing access with additional claims